-1 INTRODUCTION TO (UC:CSU) 3 UNITS PHILOSOPHY
+1 INTRODUCTION TO PHILOSOPHY

-Prerequisite: None | Lecture 3 hrs A survey of the fundamental questions about self, society, and the universe.
+A survey of the fundamental questions about self, society, and the universe.
 Primary focus is on issues in metaphysics, theories of knowledge, moral theory, and philosophy of religion.

 5 CRITICAL THINKING (UC:CSU) 3 UNITS & COMPOSITION